 The statistical results here are mostly not unexpected.
-Explaint tory powers are low but most coefficients have the expected signs in terms of our hypothesis.
+Explanatory powers to low but most coefficients have the expected signs in terms our hypothesis.

-Similar to Table 3, Table 6 gives estimates from various subsamples, using the specification
+Similar to table 3 te 6 gives estimates from various subsamples, using the secification

 LPW: FYH, EW.